Admit it, you really want to play sports video games like it’s 1989

 “Being able to cross these athletes into the same universe, you might draw fans in from other sports.
 And you also create a year-round seasonality,” Zeile says.
 “Madden or NBA 2K are very popular during [football and basketball] season, but they wane during the seasons of the other sports.
 We thought this collective universe would create a 365-day season.”

-While there is an awe factor in watching soccer powerhouse Megan Rapinoe square up against NBA star James Harden, Freidlin was intentional in ensuring that the irrelevant gameplay of NBA Jam or NHL Hitz that served as Ultimate Rivals’s inspiration was elevated and not just a direct, nostalgic regurgitation.
+While there is an awe factor in watching soccer powerhouse Megan Rapinoe square up against NBA star James Harden, Freidlin was intentional in ensuring that the irreverent gameplay of NBA Jam or NHL Hitz that served as Ultimate Rivals’s inspiration was elevated and not just a direct, nostalgic regurgitation.

 “We really kind of pride ourselves on our technical slash artistic capability,” Freidlin says.
 “We’re not trying to slap a bunch of jerseys and team marks on a thin layer of gameplay and market it and cash grab.”